-Continuation Coverage Under COBRA and USERRA
+Continuation Coverage Under COBRA and USERRA - in General

 There are several types of continuation coverage that may apply to particular Component Benefit Programs, as highlighted below.
 For more information, see the Component Benefit Program Booklets for the particular Component Benefit Programs.
-If medical, dental, or vision coverage for you or your eligible family members ceases because of certain "qualifying events" specified in the Consolidation Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA") (for example, termination of employment, reduction in hours, divorce, death, or a child's ceasing to meet the definition of dependent), then you and your eligible family members may have the right to purchase continuation coverage for a temporary period of time.
-If you have any questions about your COBRA rights, please read the "COBRA Continuation Coverage" section in Part V of the Bowdoin College Flexible Benefits Plan Summary Plan Description, a copy of which has been previously furnished to you and your spouse (if covered).
-Please contact the Plan Administrator if you need another copy.
+If medical (including the fertility benefit through Progyny), dental, or vision plans, or Flexible Spending Account ("FSA") coverage for you or your eligible family members ceases because of certain "qualifying events" specified in the Consolidation Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA") (for example, termination of employment, reduction in hours, divorce, death, or a child's ceasing to meet the definition of dependent), then you and your eligible family members may have the right to purchase continuation coverage for a temporary period of time, as explained below.
+The COBRA provisions for the Retiree Health Reimbursement Accounts are described under PART III LEGAL NOTICES of the Retiree Health Reimbursement Accounts Plan.